1. Home

 See how much you can save with a new HVAC system from Palmetto

-A home air-source heat pump has an outdoor unit and an indoor unit.
+A home air-source heat pump has an outdoor unit and one or more indoor units.
 The exterior part of a heat pump system is the large metal box with a large metal fan inside it.
-It’s typically on a concrete pad or other cleared space near the house.
+It’s typically on a concrete pad or other cleared space near the house and looks a lot like an air conditioner.

 A geothermal heat pump’s interior components look the same as an air-source heat pump’s.
 The outdoor system is made of pipes underground or underwater.
 If it’s an in-ground system, the pipes are buried vertically or horizontally and entirely buried and hidden.